Symphytum bulbosum K.F.Schimp.

 You can also grow Comfrey from crown cuttings, but these will be more expensive.
 A crown cutting will include several eyes and grow faster than root cuttings.
 However, the difference is negligible.
 Crown cuttings are planted 3 to 6 inches (7.5 to 15 cm) deep.

-Native to the Mediterranean region, it is present at an elevation of 0 to 3,281 feet (0 to 1,000 m) above sea level.
+This species is native to the Mediterranean region.
+It grows at an elevation of 0 to 3,281 feet (0 to 1,000 m) above sea level.

 - Back to genus Symphytum